FMMT666/launchpad.py/README.md

       WORKAROUND #1: Pull the Launchpad's plug out and restart... (annoying).

+### For FTDI users

+Just discovered another oddity...

+I attached a Launchpad Pro to my Linux box, to finally add the button methods, but it refused to show up as an USB device.
+Instead of the "note mode", indicated by a turquoise/pink colour pattern, it played that "blob animation" and did nothing...

+After a while, I found out that the culprit was an FTDI FT232R UART, which was attached to the same computer (VID:PID, 0403:6001).

+After unplugging the FTDI, the Launchpad Pro worked as expected.

+Strange...

 ---
 ## Common Launchpad Mk1 ("Classic") class methods overview (valid for all devices)